Key Points

 “If untreated, the heartworm numbers can increase up to several hundred worms in the dog’s body,” Dr. Muller tells Pumpkin.
 “Heartworm disease causes lasting damage to the heart, lungs, and arteries, and can negatively affect the dog’s health and quality of life.”
 If the organ damage from heartworms is severe enough, it may be fatal.

-Do I have to limit my dog’s activity and exercise if they’re heartworm positive?
+Do I have to limit my dog’s activity if they’re heartworm-positive?

-No one wants to see their beloved pet bored and sad in a kennel or confined to a small space, but it’s imperative that you keep your dog at rest and as inactive as possible until they’ve completed their heartworm treatment, per the American Heartworm Society.
+No one wants to see their beloved pet bored and sad in a kennel or crate.
+But it’s imperative that you keep your dog as inactive as possible until they’ve completed their heartworm treatment.

 When the treatment kills the worms in your dog’s body, the decomposing worms can cause blockages in blood vessels near the lungs.
-If your dog’s heart rate increases due to exercise or excitement, they’ll be at risk for a pulmonary embolism, which can be fatal at worst, and at best, cause an increased chance of serious complications.
+If your dog’s heart rate increases due to exercise or excitement, they’ll be at risk for a pulmonary embolism.
+This can be fatal at worst, and at best, cause an increased chance of serious complications.

-How can I keep my dog entertained while limiting their activity during heartworm treatment?
+How can I keep my dog entertained while limiting their activity?

-You can also fill Kong toys with their food to extend mealtimes, and keep them close to you while you work from home, read, watch TV, or do anything else around the house, so they don’t feel lonely.
+You can also fill Kong toys with their food to extend mealtimes.
+Keep them close to you while you work from home, read, watch TV, or do anything else around the house, so they don’t feel lonely.

 Are some breeds more or less prone to heartworm infections?

-All dog breed types are susceptible to heartworms and the dangerous disease they cause.
+All dog breed types are susceptible to heartworms and the dangerous diseases they cause.

 Does where I live impact the likelihood of my dog getting infected?

-Make no mistake: Heartworms can infect dogs anywhere in the world, though they tend to be more concentrated in some areas than others, with geographical infection rates varying widely from year to year.
-As of 2020, the Southeast United States (North and South Carolina, Florida, Georgia), Louisiana, Mississippi, Alabama, Texas; parts of Illinois, Oklahoma, Missouri, and Minnesota; and California are more prone to heartworms and the mosquitoes that carry them.
+Heartworms can infect dogs anywhere in the world, though they tend to be more concentrated in warm areas, with geographical infection rates varying widely from year to year.

 How can I prevent my dog from getting heartworm disease?

-Year-round preventative medication for heartworm is a must.
-You can also take steps within your environment to reduce the likelihood of mosquito bites by eliminating any standing water outdoors, using mosquito traps, and timing your dog’s outdoor activity to exclude dusk and dawn, when mosquitoes are most active.
+Year-round preventative medication for heartworm is a must, but you can also take steps within your environment to reduce the likelihood of mosquito bites.
+Get rid of any standing water outdoors, use mosquito traps, and time your dog’s outdoor activity to exclude dusk and dawn, when mosquitoes are most active.

-When should I get a heartworm test for my dog?
+How often should I get a heartworm test?

-If your dog exhibits any of the symptoms mentioned above, visit your veterinarian immediately for evaluation and heartworm testing.
 Got a healthy pooch?
 Great!
-Your dog should be tested for heartworm disease annually, even if they’re on preventative medication and you have no reason to suspect infection.
+Your dog should still be tested for heartworm disease annually, even if they’re on preventative medication and you have no reason to suspect infection.
 Your veterinarian will likely perform the test at your dog’s annual wellness exam.

 “The American Heartworm Society is now recommending that as veterinarians we screen for heartworm using two tests — the traditional antigen test and also a microfilarial test that will screen for larvae too,” Dr. Choczynski Johnson notes.
 “Vets are starting to crack down on heartworm now that we know it is in all 50 states.”